 Michael, assistant teacher in Room 1, earned his B.A. in Psychology at Hamilton College.
 He worked with children with autism and those with social-emotional needs before moving to New York City to start his graduate degree in education at Bank Street College.
 Once at Bank Street College, Michael taught in parent-toddler playgroups, both in Manhattan and Brooklyn, and at the Family Center.
 He is finishing his third year at the Family Center and is in his final year in the graduate program.
 After graduating, Michael intends to continue working with children 3 years and under.

 Stephanie is teaching in the Early Intervention Playgroup at Bank Street.
 She earned her BA in Sociology and Latin American Caribbean Studies, Binghamton University and is currently working on her MA at Sarah Lawrence in Health Advocacy.
 Stephanie plans on creating a nonprofit health organization for young women.

-Jamie Rothbart, student teacher
+Liz Ocampo, student teacher

 Liz is a student teacher who earned her B.S. degree from Manhattan College where she majored in a dual certification Early Childhood/Childhood General and Special Education program.
 Currently, she is working towards her Masters in Infant and Family Development/Early Intervention with a bilingual extension, from Bank Street College of Education.

 Liz has worked as a paraprofessional in New York City district 75 public schools for 2 years, interacting with children with a wide range of differential variations.
 While at the Bank Street Family Center, she will also be working as a SEIT (Special Education Itinerant Teacher) for Los Niños Services.